 But it wasn’t long before societal discomfort started the legislative belt-loosening process with the Bakke Decision (1978).
 By the early 1980s, President Ronald Reagan had eviscerated the enforcement capacity of the EEOC and OFCC, effectively eliminating the threatened bloating of workforce diversity at higher levels in business organizations.
 Reagan sent out the last call.
 They’d had enough, and were pushing away from the table.
 The differences buffet was officially closed.

-It became painfully obvious to many by the late 1980s that the corporate “Diversity Paradigm” had been framed as a differences-based approach that mirrored the structure of social struggle outside, but it was portrayed as a design to bond employees together inside…which seemed to make no sense at all to them.
+It became painfully obvious to many by the late 1980s that the corporate “Diversity Paradigm” had been framed as a differences-based approach that mirrored the structure of social struggle outside, but it was portrayed as a design to bond people together…which seemed to make no sense at all to them.

 Diversity starts with “div,” the prominent Latin root of the conjugation divido, dividere, divisi, divisus, with the primary meanings, to:

 Is that what anyone intended to do to the workforce?
 Diversity developed quickly into a mental and psychological morphology, a taxonomy of cultures, a system of classifications and categorizations that elevated cultural and ethnic differences to the dominant way we meet and treat others.
 That is what D&I Consultants have been and continue selling, and what psychologist and leadership guru Michael Maccoby referred to as “…a most primitive way of describing one another.”